-If you don’t have access to high-speed internet, you may want to file a traditional application instead.
+If you don’t have access to high-speed internet, you may want to file a traditional application instead of social security benefits online application.
 The application can take a long time to complete, and that can be made worse if you don’t have a high-speed connection.

 If you only have a smartphone.
 Smartphones are great, but a traditional desktop computer or laptop is a better choice for this application.
 The main reason for this is because you will need to upload and download large files for your new application.

-If you’re not comfortable with computers, you may want to use a traditional application over the online application.
+If you’re not comfortable with computers, you may want to use a traditional application over social security benefits online application.